yatsky/dayGLANCE/docs/dayglance-intents-package.md

 **Locked decisions:**

-- **Same key as cloud sync.** Users who want intents encryption must have cloud sync encryption enabled first; the same passphrase derives the same key, used for both features.
+- ~~**Same key as cloud sync.** Users who want intents encryption must have cloud sync encryption enabled first; the same passphrase derives the same key, used for both features.
 Intents encryption is a separate toggle but gated on sync encryption being on.
-The settings UI hides or disables the intents encryption toggle when sync encryption is off, with copy explaining the prerequisite.
+The settings UI hides or disables the intents encryption toggle when sync encryption is off, with copy explaining the prerequisite.~~ **Superseded by Phase 2.6.** The premise — "same passphrase derives the same key" — is false in the actual sync implementation because each app generates its own random salt and stores it in its own IndexedDB.
+The replacement model (per-envelope salt) is in Phase 2.6.
 - **Per-app toggle, not protocol-wide.** Each app decides independently whether to write encrypted events.
 Consumers handle both encrypted and plaintext events transparently.
 - **Cipher: AES-GCM**, matching cloud sync.
 Per-event random IV stored in the envelope.
 No IV reuse.
 - **Envelope shape with encryption:** plaintext envelope retains `event_id`, `timestamp`, `source_app`, `source_entity_id`, `due`, plus new fields `encrypted: true`, `iv`, and `payload_ciphertext`.
 Encrypted payload (base64-encoded ciphertext) contains `action`, `title`, `notes`, `tags`, `priority`, `recurring`, `project`, and any other user-readable fields.
 The plaintext envelope is the minimum needed for consumers to filter by `source_app`, compute idempotency keys (`source_app` + `source_entity_id` + `due`), and order/GC events without bulk decryption.